sjoerd1999/Hotbit_API/README.md

 # Get trade history (market can be left empty '' to get all trades for all symbols)
 trade_history = hotbit.trade_history(market='BTC/USDT', start_time=1622066400, end_time=round(time.time()), page=1, page_size=20)
 ```

+## Some notes

+Market orders are not available on Hotbit, instead, you can put a limit order higher than the current price, which will fill it like a market order.
+Do note that setting limit orders above +800% is not allowed